RehanKhatkar/event-driven-search-engine/README.md

 ```
 ## Write Path (MongoDB → Elasticsearch Synchronization)

 The system follows an event-driven write pipeline.
 Product updates are written only to **MongoDB**, while **Debezium** captures database changes from the MongoDB Oplog and publishes them to **Apache Kafka**.
-Spring Boot Kafka listeners consume these events and synchronize the search index in **Elasticsearch**, keeping search data up to date without tightly coupling the application to Elasticsearch.
+Spring Boot Kafka listeners consume these events and attempt to synchronize the search index in Elasticsearch.
+If indexing fails because Elasticsearch is temporarily unavailable, the listener retries the operation three times using a fixed-delay retry policy.
+Events that still cannot be processed are published to a Dead Letter Queue (DLQ) for later inspection and replay, preventing message loss while allowing the consumer to continue processing subsequent events.

 ```mermaid
 flowchart LR